M0r13n/price_picker/README.md

 # price_picker
-This project aims to provide a simple yet good-looking price overiew for repairshops that offer various kinds of services around Smartphones and Tablets.
+This project aims to provide a simple yet good-looking price overview for repairshops that offer various kinds of services around Smartphones and Tablets.

 # live demo
 A demo can be found [here](http://pricepicker.scalingo.io).

-# What todo next:
-- Add TESTS
-- Add a Cache

-# Ideas for improvements:
+# Credit
-- Add Search bar without disturbing the look and feel
-- Add additional images
-- Bundle static resources with webpack
+All 'pictures' of smartphones are 100% pure CSS and taken from [this repo.](https://github.com/marvelapp/devices.css) All credit goes to them.